Talk box: Kustom Electronics talk box ("The Bag")

 The Kustom Electronics device "The Bag" was the first mass market talk box and was housed in a decorative bag slung over the shoulder like a wine bottle.
 It used a 30-watt driver and was released to the mass music market in early 1969, two years before Bob Heil's talk box became widely available.
 The Bag is claimed to have been designed by Doug Forbes, who states that exactly the same concept (speaker attached to a plastic tube and inserted into the mouth) had previously been patented as an artificial larynx.

 Stevie Wonder gave the talk box its first national television prominence, performing a medley of The Carpenters' "(They Long To Be) Close To You" and The Jackson 5's "Never Can Say Goodbye", both via a Kustom Bag, live on the David Frost show in 1972.
-The performance was later sampled on Frank Ocean's "Close To You".
-Mike Pinera from Iron Butterfly used it in 1970.

 Jeff Beck used a Kustom Bag talk box in May 1973 on "Superstition" at a Santa Monica concert.
 He also used it on "She's a Woman" from his 1975 release Blow by Blow, and was seen using it for the song on BBC television program Five Faces of the Guitar in 1974 in which he also explains its use to the host of the show.

-David Gilmour of Pink Floyd was an obvious candidate for both the talk box and the vocoder, experimenting with merging voice and instrument into a single unified sound.
-The effect was employed during the lengthy guitar solo sections of "Raving and Drooling" and "You've Got to Be Crazy" on the 1974 tour, which would eventually become "Sheep" and "Dogs" on the Animals album.
+David Gilmour of Pink Floyd employed the effect during the lengthy guitar solo sections of "Raving and Drooling" and "You've Got to Be Crazy" on the 1974 tour, which would eventually become "Sheep" and "Dogs" on the Animals album.

 Heil high-powered talk box

-The first high-powered talk box was developed by Bob Heil.
-The device was the first that could be reliable when used on high-level rock stages.
-His first Heil talk box was built for Joe Walsh's Barnstorm tour.
-Heil and Walsh, both avid ham radio operators (K9EID and WB6ACU, respectively), along with Walsh's guitar tech "Krinkle", combined a 250-watt JBL driver and suitable hi-pass filter which was used for Walsh's single "Rocky Mountain Way".
-Walsh gives credit to Bill West, an electrical engineer, Nashville steel guitarist and first husband of country-music legend Dottie West, for inventing the talk box for him in a 2006 interview with Howard Stern.

-Pete Townshend, in his 2012 autobiography Who I Am, claimed to have invented a version of the talk box during a Who tour of the US in 1976.
-"I built a speaker in a small box, attached a tube and put the tube in my mouth, allowing me to speak music."